djwrisley/djwrisley.github.io/HDME/index.md

 A Zotero library of supplementary readings will be provided by the instructors.
 While no prior experience with GIS or mapping is required, participants are encouraged to explore existing spatial humanities projects to understand the field's scope and possibilities.

 ## Workshop Agenda

+In the first part of the course we conduct a critical review of a range of spatial humanities projects: their scope and the rhetorical strategies they employ for spatial storytelling and argument.
+We will begin by reflecting on how location-based research might be incorporated into research projects in different disciplines (cinema, art history, anthropology, history, literature, etc.) as well as the challenges of incorporating a spatial dimension into research.
+We will learn about the creation of data in formats relevant to spatial humanities projects (using gazetteers, mobile data collection, off-the-shelf software) as well as some basic querying in order to perform repetitive tasks for building a spatial dataset.
+Students will be introduced to normalization and wrangling techniques and will contrast the manual, slow creation of data with more automated forms of analysis.

 ### Week 1: Foundations and Data Creation